Filz3/GoodnotesWebExporter/README.md

 If you have advice on how to improve the script, just let me know.
 I will then try to update the script accordingly.
 As I am not a professional programmer, do not tell me which features to add.
 Send me code and explain it please.

-### Thanks to all the people, that helped to improve the code!:
+### Thanks to all the people, that helped to improve it:
 Lennart